Comparisons

 In theory, NMN should be more directly converted to NAD+ with fewer enzymatic steps.
 In practice, NMN's larger molecular size has historically raised bioavailability questions — does it enter cells intact, or is it dephosphorylated to NR before absorption?

-A 2019 study by Seidman et al. identified a specific NMN transporter (Slc12a8) expressed in skeletal muscle and gut.
-This resolved a key debate: NMN can be taken up directly by cells expressing this transporter.
-The transporter is upregulated in older tissues, potentially making NMN more effective in aging muscle — which is precisely where you want NAD+ most.
+A 2019 study by Grozio et al. identified a specific NMN transporter (Slc12a8) expressed in skeletal muscle and gut.
+This helped resolve a key debate: NMN can be taken up directly by cells expressing this transporter.
+The transporter appears upregulated in older tissues, potentially making NMN more effective in aging muscle — which is precisely where NAD+ decline matters most.
+It's worth noting this transporter finding has been debated among researchers and is not universally settled.

 Human Clinical Evidence Comparison